marcusoftnet/marcusoftnet.github.io/_posts/2010-12-15-specflowexe-and-mstest.md

 > <span style="font-family: 'Courier New';">Generate tests from all
 > feature files in a project
 > usage: specflow generateall projectFile \[/force\] \[/verbose\]
->     projectFile  Visual Studio Project File containing features</span>
+>     projectFile  Visual Studio Project File containing features

 OK.
 I put together a .bat file that does that.
 (Note that I’m on a 64-bit machine and had to use some funky DOS-shortcut to get there.
 No